SBEVSL/sbevsl_migrated/readme.txt

 General Medical Sciences or the National Institutes of Health.

-The purpose of ProMOL is to assist in the visualization of protein structures in PyMOL.
-As well as assist in the identification of small catalytic site, and creation of catalytic site motifs.
+The purpose of ProMOL is to assist in the visualization of protein structures in PyMOL, as well as assist in the identification of small catalytic sites, and the creation of catalytic site motifs.

 =========================================================================